craigsapp/ATON/index.md

 <td style="margin:10px;">
 ATON
 <pre style="height:360px;">
-This is a comment
+This is a bad comment
-@ This is a comment
+@ This is a good comment
 @@@@This is a comment
 @key1: value1
 value1b
 \@value1c
 \\value1d
 @ This is a comment
-This is a comment
  &nbsp;
 @@START:key2
 @key2: value2
 @@END:key2
+This is an OK comment
  &nbsp;
-This is a comment
 @key3: value3
+@ interrupting comment
 and @value3b
-@
-This is a comment
 </pre>
 </td>
 <td style="width:50px;"></td>